IL2HorusTeam/il2fb-ds-airbridge/README.rst

 which are available over HTTP.

 Bodies of POST requests and responses of all requests are formatted as JSON.

 All endpoints accept optional ``pretty`` query parameter.
-For example: ``/health?pretty``.
+For example:
+``/health?pretty``.
 It tells endpoints to make "pretty" output by adding indents.
 This can be useful for debugging.

+Timeouts are passed as query parameters also, e.g.: ``/info?timeout=3``

 ``GET /health``
     Check status of Airbridge and dedicated server.
 Can be useful for health